worldamazing/plan/docs/overview.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2025-08-28**: Added to the *Vitals* deep dives on the cynic's fear of hope (The Fortress of 'No'), the ultimate goal of a healed connection (Resilient Attachment), the emotions that become obsolete (The Great Dissolution), and the profound consequences of freeing up our collective mind (The Liberation of Cognitive Bandwidth).
 - **2025-08-26**: **BIG BEAUTIFUL UPDATE.** This is a significant update focused on strengthening the plan's core philosophy and strategic viability.
 Key additions include:
   - **Part 1 has been transformed into "The Vitals,"** a new, deep dive into the psychological and emotional foundations of the plan.
   - **Part 5 has been completely rebuilt as "The Genesis Phase,"** transforming the old, linear "Four Steps" into a dynamic five-stage narrative